ephbaum/ephbaum/README.md

 - 👋 Hi, I’m @fskirschbaum
-  - I go by Eph these days; as in Eph Baum
+  - I go by Eph Baum now, which is a sort of Ship of Theseus thing at this point
 - 👀 I’m interested in:
   - outside (hiking, backpacking, trail running, adventuring, etc.)
   - healthy living through